RobTillaart/BL0942_SPI/README.md

 This library is to use the BL0942 energy monitor.
 The BL0942 is a configurable current and voltage sensor.
 This library only implements and supports the SPI interface.
-Therfor the SEL (protocol select) pin must be connected to HIGH (3.3V).
+Therefore the SEL (protocol select) pin must be connected to HIGH (3.3V).

 The device is a SPI slave, which works in half duplex mode, at a maximum clock rate of 900 kHz.